finn-no/tech.finn.no/_posts/2017-09-08-NLP-based-recommenders-at-finn.md

 We would like to eventually have a more thorough NLP representation of all our ads for other teams to build services and functionality on, and this recommender is an important first step to achieve that.

+The code can be found at [FINN.no's github page](https://github.com/finn-no/keras-conv-sentence-classifier).

 [Resources](https://arxiv.org/pdf/1408.5882.pdf)